flaraloza123/holberton-system_engineering-devops-1/0x00-shell_basics/README.md

 # 0x00-shell_basics
 This is a repo for basic shell commands
-- [x] 0-current_working_directory = script that prints absolute path
+- [x] 0-current_working_directory - prints absolute path
-1-listit                    = script that lists content of current directory 2-bring_me_home             = script that changes working dir to user's home dir 3-listfiles                 = script that displays current dir contents in a long format 4-listmorefiles             = script that displays hidden files 5-listfilesdigitonly        = displays long, user and group ID's numerically, and hidden files 6-firstdirectory            = creates dir named holberton in /tmp 7-movethatfil               = move betty from /tmp to /tmp/holberton 8-firstdelete               = delete betty 9-firstdirdeletion          = delete dir holberton from /tmp 10-back                     = change working dir to previous 11-lists                    = list all files + hidden + parent + /boot 12-file-type                = prints type of file name iamafile in /tmp 13-symbolic-link            = create a symbol link to /bin/ls named __ls__ 14-copy.html                = updates all HTML from current dir to parent dir 15-lets_move                = move all files beginning with uppercase 16-clean_emacs              = deletes all files in current dir that ends with ~ 17-tree                     = creates a tree of dirs 18-commas                   = list all files and dirs of current dir separated by commas, with dirs ending with /
+- [x] 1-listit - lists content of current directory
+- [x] 2-bring_me_home - changes working dir to user's home dir
+- [x] 3-listfiles - displays current dir contents in a long format
+- [x] 4-listmorefiles - displays hidden files
+- [x] 5-listfilesdigitonly - displays long, user and group ID's numerically, and hidden files
+- [x] 6-firstdirectory - creates dir named holberton in /tmp
+- [x] 7-movethatfil - move betty from /tmp to /tmp/holberton
+- [x] 8-firstdelete - delete betty
+- [x] 9-firstdirdeletion - delete dir holberton from /tmp
+- [x] 10-back - change working dir to previous
+- [x] 11-lists - list all files + hidden + parent + /boot
+- [x] 12-file-type - prints type of file name iamafile in /tmp
+- [x] 13-symbolic-link - create a symbol link to /bin/ls named __ls__
+- [x] 14-copy.html - updates all HTML from current dir to parent dir
+- [x] 15-lets_move - move all files beginning with uppercase
+- [x] 16-clean_emacs - deletes all files in current dir that ends with ~
+- [x] 17-tree - creates a tree of dirs
+18-commas                   = list all files and dirs of current dir separated by commas, with dirs ending with /